York Deanery

-York Deanery is an historic building in York, England.
+York Deanery is a historic building in York, England.
 It has been designated a Grade II listed building by Historic England.
-The property is located around 400 ft to the north of York Minster, on Minster Yard, and behind York Minster Library.
+The property is located about 400 ft north of York Minster, in Minster Yard, behind York Minster Library.

-The building, designed in the neo-Georgian style by architects Rutherford and Syme (one of their final works), is of red brick with ashlar dressings.
-It has a plain-tile hipped roof, with four chimney stacks.
-It replaced an earlier residence of the Dean of York.
+The building, designed in the neo-Georgian style by architects Rutherford and Syme (one of their final works), is constructed of red brick with ashlar dressings.
+It has a plain-tile hipped roof with four chimney stacks.
+It replaced an earlier residence of the dean of York.

-The front gate of the property, which opens out onto the cul-de-sac that makes up the northern end of Minster Yard, is topped by the coats of arms of the Diocese of York.
+The front gate of the property, which opens onto the cul-de-sac at the northern end of Minster Yard, is topped by the coats of arms of the Diocese of York.